-Before she could deliver a reluctant response, glass smashed from the level below.
+Before she could deliver a reluctant response, a window smashed from the level below.
 A draft lingered from the opening, with nothing entering but the rainy breeze.
 Her heart pounded, watching for Gabriel’s cues as he opted to investigate.
-He reached for his bag by the couch and took out his knife and pistol.
-She fixated into the darkness, panting while holding her knife.
-He rested his hand on her shoulder, hoping to calm her, but instead startled her.
+He reached for his bag on the couch and took out his knife and pistol.
+She fixated on the darkness, panting while holding her knife.
+He rested his hand on her shoulder, hoping to calm her, but startled her to her core.
 Before he could leave into the hall, she clutched his arm, begging him not to go.

 “I’ll be back,” he whispered.

 “With some clothes, right?”

 Celeste obliged and quietly closed the door.
 The flashlight guided the way beside his pistol, revealing the deteriorated walls at the end.
 He passed Alex’s room, peeking through to find him asleep on the over-turned mattress.
 The drunkard snored lowly enough as he lay on his stomach.
 It was a wonder how the shatter didn’t awaken him.
 Gabriel continued toward the stairs, each step creaking louder.
 Amidst the flowing air on the first floor, he heard something below.